Strategies for getting feedback on your documentation

 User testing sessions

-Watch someone use your documentation in real-time.
-Donât explain anything.
-Donât help them.
-Just watch where they pause, re-read, or give up.
+Watch someone use your documentation in real time.
+Donât explain anything, donât help them, just watch where they pause, re-read, or give up.

-We helped Finboot run an âEscape Roomâ using their docs.
-The company split into teams and tried to solve a puzzle by following documentation: sending blockchain transactions in the correct sequence.
-Everyone experienced the pain points firsthand.
-Inconsistencies, ambiguous instructions, missing steps.
-The whole company became motivated to fix it.
+We once helped Finboot run an âescape roomâ using their docs.
+The company split into teams and tried to solve a puzzle by following the documentation, sending blockchain transactions in the correct sequence.
+Everyone hit the pain points firsthand: inconsistencies, ambiguous instructions, missing steps.
+The whole company came out motivated to fix it.

-Intensive to set up, but it makes abstract documentation problems concrete.
+Itâs intensive to set up, but it makes abstract documentation problems concrete.

 User interviews

-Schedule time with users who recently used your docs.
-Ask what worked and where they got stuck.
+Schedule time with users who recently used your docs and ask what worked and where they got stuck.
+Interviews reveal things other methods miss: the specific sentence that confused them, the assumption they made that broke everything.

 Surveys

-Surveys give you trends and general sentiment.
-They donât give you actionable issues.
+Ask broad questions. âHow helpful is our documentation?â âWhat topics are missing?â Surveys give you trends and general sentiment, but not actionable issues.
 Users donât remember which specific guide confused them two weeks ago.

-Good for measuring documentation health over time.
-Not for finding specific problems.
+Good for measuring documentation health over time, not for finding specific problems.

 Where to start

-Most teams start with pre-publication review and monitoring.
-Those two cover the most ground with the least effort.
+Most teams start with pre-publication review and channel monitoring.
+Those two cover the most ground for the least effort.
+Add the others based on your constraints: budget, team size, user base, and how much traffic your docs get.